mearlboro/mearlboro.github.io/_posts/2020-12-30-synch-part-3-real-time-sync.md

 <iframe src="https://www.youtube.com/embed/fhP1J96hekM" frameborder="0" allowfullscreen width="100%" height="480"></iframe>

 Our goal is to implement a similar behaviour in our headsets.
 Just like fireflies, we have autonomous devices that blink using their own internal clocks.

-Unlike the fireflies, our headsets do not look at their neighbours in order to synchronise, but synchronise using an external parameter, whose value is controlled externally.
+Our headsets do not interact with each-other as of now, unlike the fireflies.
+Our first goal is to see if we can get them to synchronise at all.
+We have already build a headset in [part 2 of this series](/synch-live-part-2), and we aim to build another with better hardware and see if we can get their lights to blink in sync.

 <br/>

 ### The Kit

-Just like the fireflies in a swarm, we wish that each headset is independent and autonomous.
 To ensure that synchronisation is possible, we first must make sure that all RPis running the headsets must be able to synchronise clocks and measure time without drifting.
-For this, we chose to add a Real Time Clock (RTC) module to our design.
+For this, we chose to add a Real Time Clock (RTC) module to our design, which is a type of hardware clock powered by a separate battery.
 RTC maintains the correct time even as the Pis are off.

 For the improved headset, we use the following parts:
 - a [Raspberry Pi Zero Wh](https://thepihut.com/products/raspberry-pi-zero-wh-with-pre-soldered-header){:target="_blank" rel="noopener noreferrer"} with a [case](https://thepihut.com/products/unipicase-pi-zero-case-tall-stock-faceplate){:target="_blank" rel="noopener noreferrer"}